neurobin/tartos/README.md

 **************************************************************

 The tartos script is a standalone bash shell script which converts different type of TAR archives to a single shell script (bash).
-This is geneally used in making a single install scipt from an existing tar archives with executable or installable software.
+This kind of approach is generally adopted to make a single install scipt from an existing tar archives with executable or installable software.
+It can be used to make a self extracting archive/installer which does some additional jobs like installing softwares, compared to the conventional tar archive files.
 The tartos script itself is written in bash and thus depends on it and on the package tar.

 Supported TARs: